Imro Fox

-Imro Fox (May 21, 1862 – March 4, 1910) was German-born American chef who became a headlining stage magician billed as the "comic conjuror".
+Imro Fox (May 21, 1862 – March 4, 1910) was a German-born American chef who became a headlining stage magician billed as the "comic conjuror".
 He was active between 1880 and 1910 and was known for the line, "Mahvelous!
 Everything I do is mahvelous."

 Early life and career

-Isidore Fuchs was born in Bromberg, Germany, (today Bydgoszcz, Poland) and immigrated to America seventeen years later aboard the steamship Suabia.
+Isidore Fuchs was born in Bromberg, Kingdom of Prussia and immigrated to America seventeen years later aboard the steamship Suabia.
 Fuchs eventually settled in New York City where he became a citizen in 1888.
 He began working as a chef at hotels in New York City and later at a hotel in Washington D.C. popular with vaudeville players engaged at the nation's capital.
 It was at the latter that one day in 1880 he was approached by the head of a vaudeville company in need of a magician.
 Theirs was unfit to take to the stage and the hotel management had recommended Fuchs, then an amateur magician with no stage experience.
 The engagement proved satisfactory and within a short while Fuchs began performing as Imro Fox.

 Fox became known as the "comic conjuror" with the unique talent of performing rapid-fire sleight of hand tricks as he peppered his audience with a string of fast-paced, often self-deprecating, one-liners such as: "Why is my head like heaven?—because there is no parting there."

 In Some Magicians I Have Met, Henry Ridgely Evans described Fox's opening act as follows: